Do text-free diffusion models learn discriminative visual representations?: Analysis

-\cite{Xiang_2023_ICCV} provide some heuristics for choosing these, per-dataset, in a label-free manner, however, this still requires substantial intervention to adapt to each dataset.
+Xiang \etal \cite{Xiang_2023_ICCV} provide some heuristics for choosing these, per-dataset, in a label-free manner; however, this still requires substantial intervention to adapt to each dataset.
 Furthermore, the selection of a single block or time step is somewhat restrictive.
 We thus investigate these representations further, this time in the form of Centered Kernel Alignment (CKA)~\cite{pmlr-v97-kornblith19a}, to judge, based on their similarities to each other, which set(s) we might use for varying tasks.

 We use linear centered kernel alignment (CKA) to find the degree of similarity between the representations of different blocks of the diffusion model.
-Following conventions from prior work that use samples for CKA~\cite{Gwilliam_2022_CVPR,walmer2023teaching}, we use the 2,500 image test set of ImageNet-50~\cite{vangansbeke2020scan}, a selection of 50 classes of ImageNet.
+Following conventions from prior works~\cite{Gwilliam_2022_CVPR,walmer2023teaching}, we use the 2,500 image test set of ImageNet-50~\cite{vangansbeke2020scan}, a selection of 50 classes of ImageNet.
 These results, shown in Figure~\ref{fig:cka_analysis}, provide clues that the representations are quite diverse.
-With the block number and time step comparisons, we see that diffusion U-Net features differ greatly from each other depending on these two crucial settings.
-Furthermore, the comparison with ViT features, particularly comparing the last, most discriminative layer of the ViT with the layers near the U-Net bottleneck ($b=19$) suggests there is a varietal of semantic information distributed across the features at varying blocks and noise steps.
+With the block number and time step comparisons, we see that diffusion U-Net features differ greatly from each other depending on these crucial settings.
+(Interestingly, we see a peak in similarity among features close to the early-middle timesteps in Figure~\ref{fig:cka_analysis}~(c), supporting our hypothesis in Figure~\ref{fig:hypothesis_plot}).
+Furthermore, the comparison with ViT features, particularly comparing the last, most discriminative layer of the ViT with the layers near the U-Net bottleneck ($b=19$) suggests there is a variety of semantic information distributed across the features at varying blocks and noise steps.
 We hypothesize that ensembling these features is the key for unlocking the power of diffusion models as representation learners.
-Thus, we propose the feature attention, fusion, and feedback methods detailed in the following sections.
+Thus, we propose the feature aggregation methods detailed in the following sections.